anshumansingh/SQLNotes/08-schema-design1.md

 If you want to calculate relationship between `noun1` and `noun2`, then you can do the following:
  - *Step 1:* If you take one example of `noun2`, how many noun1 are related to this example object.
 Output : Either `1` or `many`
  - *Step 2:* If you take one example of `noun1`, how many noun2 are related to this example object.
 Output : Either `1` or `many`

+ - In short we can do the below practical steps:
+ 1. Go left to right putting 1 on left side , like how many classes present in 1 batch in scaler?
+ 2. Go right to left putting 1 on right side, like this 1 class present in how many batches in scaler?
+ 3. If there is 'm' on a side,put 'm' on that side.

 Take output from step1 (o1) and output from step2 (o2). o1:o2 is your relationship.